 Popsicles- you loved them as a kid.
 Put some adult flavored liquid in these and you might be the hit of your BBQ, pool party, or sharing where ever that might be acceptable.
 Or have one heck of a business, just sayin'.

-If you don't think this idea would work, then consider the fact that NYC even has their share of bakeries who sell booze laced products like Prohibition Bakery.
+If you don't think this idea would work, then consider the fact that NYC even has its share of bakeries who sell booze-laced products like Prohibition Bakery.

 So for me, I now know what I'm doing with my cans of white wine too.
 And yes, you can get the recipe I tried right here on Mind Over Batter.
 If you aren't a fan of strawberries it is totally possible you can use other fruit as well.

 Would I buy this again?
 No, but I'm totally making those adult ice pops again.
 I'll save the Peach wine for drinking and now I have a way to use my white wine.

 The box of Trader Joe's Simpler Wines Rose:

 The information on the bottom of the package:

 Out of the package, you get a can that looks like this.
 Two cans yielded about 18 fun adult ice pops: